dtrelogan/react-formstate/docs/spiels.md

 ## Spiel 6

+The most straightforward approach to form validation in React.

+## Spiel 7

 ### An optimal productivity API for React forms

 react-formstate streamlines form components using plain old setState and one-way binding.
 It's like building a form in raw React... minus the busy work.